Can I Work While My Green Card Application is Processing?

 Do You Need to Speak to an Attorney About Obtaining Employment Authorization?

 If you’ve applied for a green card, or you’re planning to, and you want to obtain employment authorization while your application is in progress, we can help.
-Call our office today to schedule a free consultation.
-You’ll talk to an experienced Austin immigration attorney who can help you reach your goal.
+Call our office today to schedule a consultation.
+You’ll speak with an experienced Austin immigration attorney who can help you reach your goal.